Most common database security issues and how to resolve them

 First, your own employees can do harm because of negligence or even ill intent.
 Second, hackers can break an account and seize the chance to use these permissions.

 It is also easy to forget to update the permissions or remove the IDs when someone’s role changes or when an employee quits.

-The recommendation is to bring perfect order to permissions, use encryption, and work on increasing loyalty within your your company.
+The recommendation is to bring perfect order to permissions, use encryption, and work on increasing loyalty within your company.
 It is also advisable to have as few accounts as possible, since each of them is an opportunity for hackers.

 Too weak or default logins and passwords